Leading with Passion and Purpose: Meet our Discipline Heads

 In this article, our discipline heads share why they love working in the community, from supporting clients in their daily environments to building long-term therapeutic relationships.
 They also talk about their visions for their teams’ future, which is focused on growth, innovation, and delivering the best client-centred care possible.

 Our clinical heads of discipline work in the environments that matter most to our clients, whether that’s at home, at work, or in the community.
-They collaborate with families, service providers and allied health professionals to deliver evidenced-based services that empower people to live a quality life.
+They collaborate with families, service providers and allied health professionals to deliver evidence-based services that empower people to live a quality life.

-Tiff | Discipline Head – Speech and Dietetics
+Stefanie | Discipline Head – Speech and Dietetics

 Why do you love working in the community?